dinocore1/ScienceNotes/XRay.md

 # X-Ray Notes

 ## Interaction With Matter
-When an X-Ray photon passes though
+When an X-Ray photon passes though matter there are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODEzNzQyNTg4XX0=
+eyJoaXN0b3J5IjpbLTE5Nzc0MTQ0NzUsODEzNzQyNTg4XX0=
 -->